 Why CBD is not responsible for red eyes

 CBD oil is not responsible for causing red eyes.
-It’s actually the THC compound that is, as it lowers blood pressure and dilates blood vessels that then appear in your eyes.
+It’s actually the THC compound that is, because it lowers blood pressure and dilates blood vessels in your eyes.
 This is the body’s natural response to the psychoactive compound, and the higher the THC content, the greater the impact.
 Since it has a different chemical makeup, CBD does not dilate blood vessels and as such it has no role in causing red eyes.
 It will not bind with any cannabinoid receptors, but may positively influence receptor-dependent pathways.
 So, you can introduce CBD into your lifestyle without worrying that you’ll end up with blotchy eyes.

 The difference between CBD and THC